StamusNetworks/suricata-4-analysts/source/write-performant-rules.rst

     ]
   }

-Here, we see that the signature 2 did took 93% of CPU cycles compare to the second one at 6 percent.
+Here, we see that signature 2 did took 93% of CPU cycles compare to the second one at 6 percent.
 This was expected as we evaluate the regular expression for all HTTP requests.
 An interesting point is that, ``ticks_avg_nomatch`` is 0 for the signature with fast pattern.
 The reason is that, when there is no ``Winhttp`` string in the HTTP user agent the MPM algorithm simply skip the evaluation of the rules and hence its cost is null.
 And with the incorrect signature